EdgeGuardP/EdgeGuard-Process-Sentinel/README.md

 # EdgeGuard Process Sentinel

-**EdgeGuard Process Sentinel** is a lightweight and user-friendly process monitoring and management tool built using the Fyne framework.
+**EdgeGuard Process Sentinel** is a lightweight and user-friendly process monitoring and management tool.
 It provides an intuitive interface for users to view and manage running processes on their Windows machines.

 ## Features